 Here are found many endemic species of fauna as well, such as:

-- Blushing snail (Succinea sanctaehelenae) – small terestrial snail, which is found in many places around the island but is most common in fern thicket.
+- Blushing snail (Succinea sanctaehelenae) – small terrestrial snail, which is found in many places around the island but is most common in fern thicket.

 First national park in Saint Helena

-Around the Diana’s Peak in March 1996 was created the first national park in Saint Helena.
-It is very small, if compared to the better known national parks around the world – just 81 ha.
+Around Diana’s Peak in March 1996 was created the first national park in Saint Helena.
+It is very small if compared to the better-known national parks around the world – just 81 ha.
 But this small microcosm provides endless opportunities to scientists and numerous impressive sights and experiences to tourists.

 - Smith, Doug.
 A Rescue Plan for the Threatened Tree Fern Thicket of Diana’s Peak National Park, St Helena.
 1996.
 Accessed in the 1st September 2013.

 Biotope is a rather small area with uniform environmental conditions and a specific community of life.
 Wondermondo describes biotopes and ecosystems which have striking looks, look very beautiful, or have other unusual characteristics.

 Saint Helena has an amazing array of landmarks – well preserved historical town and fortress, a unique forest with unique plants, and a desert with unique, giant insects.
 Saint Helena was the last home for one of the most famous personalities in world history – Napoleon.

 Africa has many outstanding wonders and some of the most surprising ones are the heritage of Egyptian civilization, the vernacular architecture of the Sahel region, tropical ecosystems, and others.

 Napoleonic historian Johannes Willms visits this strange colonial survivor and unearths both a past and present that disturbs and delights with observations far beyond the ghost of Bonaparte.